 Understandably, this has thrown all of Amazon’s competitors into a tizzy.
 After all, how does one even compete with something like Mayday?

 Thankfully, there are a few workarounds for those who don’t have the kind of support force that Amazon has.
-If you sell your product online or have a sufficient web presence, you can use Firefly to co-browse with your customers in order to guide them through the checkout process or give them a tour of your application without forcing them to download anything.
+If you sell your product online or have a sufficient web presence, you can use Pega to co-browse with your customers in order to guide them through the checkout process or give them a tour of your application without forcing them to download anything.
 And with “rep control,” a feature that is included with even their basic plan, you can do anything from navigating links to completing the checkout process for your customers.

 3. Answer Questions on Video